NaCl-Salt-12/Cubemars-V2-Motor-Control/README.md

 # Cubemars-V2-Motor-Control (ROS 2)

  This package interfaces with  **CubeMars AK-series motors (V2)** using the MIT control protocol over a CAN bus.
-It supports various motor models with predefined limits, handles motor state feedback, and provides ROS 2 topics for publishing motor state, temperature, and error codes.
+It supports various motor models with predefined limits, handles motor state feedback, and provides ROS 2 topics for publishing motor state, and error codes.
 The node also supports special commands for motor control (e.g., start, stop, zero, clear).

 ---